ianmtaylor1/ianmtaylor1.github.io/_posts/2020-03-20-hdhomerun-over-wifi.md

 # HDHomeRun static IP address
 dhcp-host=<your HDHomeRun MAC address>,192.168.2.90
 ```
-The `listen-address` should be the same as the static address you created previously. `server=` should be a DNS server, but doesn’t need to be the same as the DNS server from before.
+The `listen-address` should be the same as the static address you created previously for the ethernet interface. `server` should be a DNS server, but doesn’t need to be the same as the DNS server from before.
 The HDHomeRun's static IP address can be anything in the secondary network space (`192.168.2.x`).
 Make sure to replace your HDHomeRun's MAC address, removing the angle brackets also.
 That can usually be found on the label underneath the device.

 ### Step 3: routing